pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 - Garden version: 0.327 -> 0.330 as of Elastic Runtime 1.6.8 -> 0.338 as of Elastic Runtime 1.6.27
 - CF MySQL version: 23
 - etcd version: 18
+- consul version: seperate release from CF Release as of Elastic Runtime 1.6.35, and was bumped to v87

 ### Versions 1.6.0 to 1.6.3 of Elastic Runtime consist of these Cloud Foundry versions:
 - CF Release version: 222